-Established by Senate Bill 246 (Wieckowski) in 2015, ICARP is California's primary program for driving a cohesive, coordinated response to the impacts of climate change across local, regional and state efforts, with a commitment to prioritizing equitable approaches and efforts that integrate mitigation with adaptation.
+Established by SB 246 (2015), ICARP is California's primary program for driving a cohesive, coordinated response to the impacts of climate change across local, regional and state efforts, with a commitment to prioritizing equitable approaches and efforts that integrate mitigation with adaptation.
 ICARP includes oversight of the Adaptation Clearinghouse, an online database of climate adaptation resources, and coordinates a Technical Advisory Council (TAC).

 The TAC brings together local government, practitioners, scientists, and community leaders to help coordinate activities that better prepare California for the impacts of a changing climate.
 The TAC supports OPR in its goal to facilitate coordination among state, regional and local adaptation and resiliency efforts, with a focus on opportunities to support local implementation actions that improve the quality of life for present and future generations.
-ICARP also develops recommendations and guidance to guide local, regional and statewide efforts: In 2017, the TAC developed a vision statement that expresses the characteristics of a resilient California, as well as principles that guide how adaptation actions should be implemented to achieve this vision.
-The TAC adopted the Vision and Principles in September 2017, and adopted a definition for vulnerable communities in April 2018, which is the basis for the ICARP guide Defining Vulnerable Communities in the Context of Climate Adaptation.
+ICARP also develops recommendations and guidance to guide local, regional and statewide efforts: In 2017, the TAC adopted a vision statement that expresses the characteristics of a resilient California, as well as principles that guide how adaptation actions should be implemented to achieve this vision.
+In addition, the TAC adopted a definition for vulnerable communities in April 2018, which is the basis for the ICARP guide Defining Vulnerable Communities in the Context of Climate Adaptation.